Benefits

 You must notify the administrator immediately if any of the information you have provided, changes, such as your address and your tax and income situation.

-Before the claims are forwarded to NAV, the administrator will review your application and assess whether the claim has been sufficiently documented.
-If the administrator believes our claim cannot be covered, NAV will still have to consider your claim.
+Before the claims are forwarded to Nav, the administrator will review your application and assess whether the claim has been sufficiently documented.
+If the administrator believes our claim cannot be covered, Nav will still have to consider your claim.

-If NAV needs more information to process your application, we will contact the administrator.
+If Nav needs more information to process your application, we will contact the administrator.
 The administrator will be able to collect the information needed, from you, your employer, the accountant or others.

-Once the claims have been processed, NAV will send you a letter and transfer the amount granted to the administrator.
+Once the claims have been processed, Nav will send you a letter and transfer the amount granted to the administrator.
 The administrator will inform you of the outcome.
 The administrator is responsible for handling tax withholdings, etc., and will pay the net amount out to you.

 In this chapter